-Alistair Maughan is a partner in the firm’s London office.
+Alistair Maughan is Co-Managing Partner in the firm’s London office.
 He is co-chair of the Technology Transactions Group and a member of the Global Sourcing Group.

 Mr. Maughan focuses on commercial contracts and technology-based projects for major companies and public sector organizations.
 His primary areas of expertise include advising on: commercial licensing and sales contracts in the UK and Europe; service-based outsourcing transactions; technology delivery models such as cloud and as-a-service platforms; contracts for the supply and acquisition of technology equipment, services and software; agency and distribution contracts; advising on issues and contracts related to e-commerce; and drafting, negotiating and advising on all types of technology contracts and issues.

 He and his team have worked alongside the firm's Corporate lawyers on the IP, technology and on-going transitional services aspects of some of the largest technology sector M&A transactions in recent years, including for clients such as Intel, Autodesk, VMware, Softbank, Yahoo!, Toshiba, Fujitsu, Hitachi and NTT Data.